CodelyTV/dotly/README.md

     <a href="https://github.com/CodelyTV/dotly/actions"><img src="https://github.com/CodelyTV/dotly/workflows/CI/badge.svg" alt="CI pipeline status"/></a>
 </p>

 dotly is a dotfiles framework built on top of [zim](https://github.com/zimfw/zimfw), one of the fastest zsh existing frameworks.
-It creates an opinionated dotfiles structure to handle all your configs.
+It creates an opinionated dotfiles structure to handle all your configs and scripts.

 ## 🚀 Installation